Phoenix, Arizona: Rail and bus

 Valley Metro provides public transportation throughout the metropolitan area, with its trains, buses, and a ride-share program.
 3.38% of workers commute by public transit.
 Valley Metro's 38.5 mi light rail system called Valley Metro Rail consists of the A Line and B Line.
 Two light rail extensions of more than 10.8 mi are planned to open by 2030.
 The first segment of the light rail open in December 27, 2008.
+The 5.5 mile $1.3 billion South Central Extension that runs along Central and First avenues south to Baseline Road on the B Line opened on June 7, 2025.

 Roads and freeways

 Phoenix auto traffic depends on both freeways and surface streets.
 Freeways fall under the auspices of the Arizona Department of Transportation (ADOT).
 Phoenix ranks first in the nation in the quality of its urban freeways, and the state as a whole ranks first in the nation in the quality of bridges.
-While being the fifth most populous city in the nation, Phoenix's freeways do not suffer from the same type of congestion seen in other large cities.
-In fact, in a recent study, there is not a single stretch of freeway in Phoenix ranked in the 100 worst freeways for either congestion or unreliability.
+Though it is the fifth most populous city in the nation, Phoenix's freeways do not suffer from the same type of congestion seen in other large cities.